DaystateRebel/FXChrony_M5STICK_PLUS/README.md

 2. Select "M5Stick-C-Plus"

 ## Step 5: Connect the M5StickC to your computer
-1. Connect your M5StickC to your computer using a micro-USB cable
+1. Connect your M5StickC to your computer using a USB-C cable

 ## Step 6: Select the correct port
 1. Go to Tools -> Port